-When July 25th hits, this is No.1 and probably the only thing you should focus on once you decide to head back to the gym.
-Thinking about all those weights and all that cardio can be intimidating — especially when it’s been over 4 months.
+With gyms open once again, this is No.1 and probably the only thing you should focus on once you decide to head back to the gym.
+Thinking about all those weights and all that cardio can be intimidating when you’ve just gotten used to home-workouts again.

 So, just tell yourself that you only have to turn up: that once you go, you’ll be able to figure out any new systems or what you can and can’t do.
 Chances are, it’s not going to be the most productive workout, so come to terms with that too.